stuartstobie/cz-customisable/README.md

 ### Option 1 - You can make changes to your git repository, file `package.json`.

-* `cz-customizable` will first look for a file called `.cz-config.js` or `.config/cz-config.js` in the project root, near your `package.json`
+* `cz-customisable` will first look for a file called `.cz-config.js` or `.config/cz-config.js` in the project root, near your `package.json`
 * If no config found, it will look for `.cz-config.js` or or `.config/cz-config.js` in your home directory
 * alternatively add the config location in your `package.json`:
 ```
 ...
 "config": {
   "commitizen": { // not needed for standlone usage
-    "path": "node_modules/cz-customizable"
+    "path": "node_modules/cz-customisable"
   },
-  "cz-customizable": {
+  "cz-customisable": {
     "config": "config/path/to/my/config.js"
   }
 }